mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 In healthcare, the impact is immediate and life-supporting.

 Instead of relying only on local machines, we use the internet for tools, storage, and services.
-The three major platforms are Microsoft Azure, Amazon AWS, and Google Cloud.
+The three major platforms are Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).

 The cloud gives us flexibility, security, global access, and the ability to adapt quickly.
 It has become a core part of today’s workplace.